mpdf/mpdf.github.io/reference/mpdf-functions/outputhttpinline.md

 mPDF &ge; 8.1.2

-OutputHttpInline – Finalise the document and send the PDF inline to the browser
+OutputHttpInline – Finalise the document and send the PDF inline to the browser.

+This methods sets HTTP headers using standard `header` PHP function.

 # Description